HM Care Clinic

 The nutrition facts panel tells you how much; the ingredient list tells you what.
 Ingredients are listed by weight, from most to least.
 Here's a practical rule: if sugar (by any name) appears in the first three ingredients, put it back on the shelf.
 Common sugar aliases include:

-Also watch for refined flours (enriched wheat flour, white rice flour) near the top of the list — these digest quickly and spike blood sugar similarly to plain sugar.
+Also watch for refined flours (enriched wheat flour, white rice flour) near the top of the list — these digest quickly and raise blood sugar similarly to plain sugar.

 Glycemic Load vs. Glycemic Index: A Quick Note

 You may have heard of the glycemic index (GI), which ranks foods by how fast they raise blood sugar.
 More useful in practice is glycemic load (GL), which also accounts for serving size.
 A watermelon has a high GI but a low GL because a typical portion contains relatively little sugar.
-Reading labels helps you calculate this in real life — if a food has 30g of carbs but 8g of fiber, only about 22g are hitting your bloodstream quickly.
+Reading labels helps translate this into real life — if a food has 30g of carbs but 8g of fiber, only about 22g are absorbed quickly.

-How This Fits Into Your Medical Weight Loss Plan
+How This Fits Into a Medical Weight Loss Plan

 At HM Care Clinic, weight loss in New Windsor, NY is never a one-size-fits-all prescription.
-Our board-certified physician, Dr. Khankhel, builds individualized programs that may include:
+Our board-certified physician, Dr. Khankhel, builds individualized programs after an in-person evaluation, which may include:

-- GLP-1 medications such as Semaglutide and Tirzepatide to support appetite regulation and blood sugar stability
+• GLP-1 receptor agonist therapy, when appropriate, to support appetite regulation and blood sugar stability

-- B12 shots to support energy metabolism, which can be especially helpful as your body adjusts to dietary changes
+• B12 shots to support energy metabolism, which some patients find helpful as the body adjusts to dietary changes

-- Nutritional guidance — including practical skills like label reading — to reinforce every other element of your plan
+• Nutritional guidance — including practical skills like label reading — to reinforce every other element of the plan

-- Ongoing monitoring and follow-up to track your progress
+• Ongoing monitoring and follow-up to track progress and review risks, benefits, and alternatives

-Understanding your food labels means you can make informed choices at every meal, not just in a clinic appointment.
-When that knowledge is combined with medical support tailored to your physiology, results become far more sustainable.
+Understanding food labels means patients can make informed choices at every meal, not just in a clinic appointment.
+When that knowledge is combined with medical support tailored to an individual's physiology, habits are often easier to sustain — though results differ from person to person and no outcome can be promised.

 Practical Tips for Your Next Grocery Trip